-The call for late breaking poster submissions is now open.Click here to submit a poster abstract
+The call for late breaking poster submissions has now closed.

 The International Federation of Dental Hygienists (IFDH), in collaboration with the Dental Hygienists Association of Australia (DHAA), invites colleagues from the international community to submit their research abstracts to be considered for the poster session at the 21st International Symposium on Dental Hygiene.
 Poster sessions will be held on August 16, 2019 in Brisbane, Australia.